 On one occasion, Emperor Zhu Yuanzhang visited Changzhou where Xu had a big fish banquet.
 Zhu Yuanzhang asked: “With your salary, how can you buy so many fish?”
 Xu said that he himself had caught them from the lake in honor of the Emperor’s visit.
 Zhu Yuanzhang did not believe it.
 He went to the lake with Xu and saw Xu fishing.
 Xu’s technique made him look just like an experienced fisherman.
 Zhu Yuanzhang was so pleased that he gave Xu a gift.

-Because Zhu Yuanzhang’s directive of the “guarding the well” and his demand that his officials comply strictly with the law, most officials in the Ming Dynasty were diligent and honest.
+Because Zhu Yuanzhang’s directive of “guarding the well” and his demand that his officials comply strictly with the law, most officials in the Ming Dynasty were diligent and honest.

 Translated by Jean Chen and edited by Helen